 According to our study, 23% of respondents state that noise impacts their choice of CPAP equipment.
 Noise level and sleep play off of one another, and noisy environments often lead to the frustrating restless night of tossing and turning.

-A recent study uncovered that while you sleep, your brain still catalogs and processes the sounds around you, which can have a physical impact on your heart rate or blood pressure.
+A 2008 study uncovered that while you sleep, your brain still catalogs and processes the sounds around you, which can have a physical impact on your heart rate or blood pressure.
 These physical effects will cause your brain to react and wake you up.
 Since your brain still works while you’re asleep, the greater effect of unwanted sound can cause you to wake up feeling frustrated and still tired.
-The Sleep Foundation explains that noises as low as 40 decibels and as high as 70 decibels can delay a good night’s sleep.
-Noises as repetitive as a dripping faucet or as disturbing as a loud neighbor will prevent you from falling asleep.
-Look for CPAP machines that are classified as whisper-quiet—within the 25-decibel range to not disturb you or your partner.
+A 2020 study of a cohort of college students also found that Deep and REM sleep cycles were shortened by 1.7 and 1.4 minutes, respectively, for each additional dBA of external sound experienced.
+This creates an even stronger case for seeking out the quietest CPAP machine you can find, with many models boasting whisper-quiet operating levels of less than 26 decibels.

-However, familiar sounds in your sleep environment like your fan, humidifier, or the gentle hum of your CPAP machine create a comforting feeling to help you fall asleep faster and not disrupt your sleep cycles.
+While unfamiliar noises are often detrimental to sleep, familiar sounds in your sleep environment like your fan, humidifier, or the gentle hum of your CPAP machine actually help to create a comforting feeling, allowing you to fall asleep faster and without disrupting your sleep cycles.
 This is why packing your familiar travel CPAP machine or even your favorite alarm clock can help you fall asleep when traveling.
-When sleeping somewhere unfamiliar, your brain is on high-alert or in ‘watchdog’ mode on particularly the first night.
+When sleeping somewhere unfamiliar, your brain is on high alert or in ‘watchdog’ mode on particularly the first night.

 Researchers explain that the “first night effect” causes one side of your brain to do without sleep and remain alert to protect you from any potential danger.
 While you won’t scare off your brain’s natural watchdog response, traveling with familiar sounds like your CPAP machine and small comforting items can replicate the feeling of being at home.
 If your travel impacts your choice of CPAP equipment, rest assured that taking a travel machine with you can help to replicate your home environment thanks to the familiar therapy benefits and sound.